 Burton Craige Distinguished Professor and Director of the Center for Banking and Finance, UNC School of Law

 Lissa Broome is the Burton Craige Distinguished Professor, director of the school’s Center for Banking and Finance, faculty adviser to the North Carolina Banking Institute journal, and head of the school’s Director Diversity Initiative, which works to increase the gender, racial, and ethnic diversity on corporate boards of directors.
 Broome also serves as the University’s Faculty Athletics Representative to the Atlantic Coast Conference and the NCAA.
 She teaches Banking Law and Secured Transactions.
-Broome co-authored Regulation of Bank Financial Service Activities, with Jerry Markham and Jose Gabilondo, with the 6th edition published in 2021.
 Broome has a degree in finance from the University of Illinois and earned a JD from Harvard Law School.
-After law school, she clerked for Judge Alvin B. Rubin of the United States Court of Appeals for the Fifth Circuit and then practiced law at King & Spalding in Atlanta before joining the UNC School of Law faculty.

 Barack Ferrazzano Kirschbaum & Nagel LLP, Chicago, IL